Hugh Reily

 Hugh Reily, also known as Hugh Reilly or Hugh O'Reilly (c.1630 – 1695) was M.P. for Cavan Borough in the Patriot Parliament of 1689 and a famous political author.
 His Irish name was Aodh O'Raghallaigh and his ancestors were the Lords of East Breifne and Chiefs of the O'Reilly clan.
-Reilly was a close relative of John O'Reilly of Caulfield, Laragh Parish, Co.
-Cavan who was an ancestor of John Charles McQuaid, Archbishop of Dublin.
+Reilly was a close relative of John O'Reilly of Caulfield, Laragh Parish, County Cavan who was an ancestor of John Charles McQuaid, Archbishop of Dublin.

 Hugh Reilly was born in County Cavan, Ireland about 1630 and studied at the Irish Bar where he qualified as a barrister about 1650.
 Hugh Reilly was legal advisor to Saint Oliver Plunkett, Archbishop of Armagh during his trial in 1681, after Plunkett's previous advisor Sir Nicholas Plunkett died.
 Plunkett said about Reilly "he took many risks for me".

 On 22 May 1686 Reilly was appointed Master in Chancery.
-He lived in the parish of Laragh, County Cavan and in 1689 was elected from there, along with Philip Og O'Reilly, as an M.P. to represent the Borough of Cavan in the Dublin Patriot Parliament of King James II.
+He lived in the parish of Laragh and in 1689 was elected from there, along with Philip Og O'Reilly, as an M.P. to represent the Borough of Cavan in the Dublin Patriot Parliament of King James II.
 In the 1689 Irish Jacobite Government he was appointed as Clerk of the Privy Council (Hugh Riley) on 5 March 1689.